 How to Clean Out (Delete) the Files in the Adobe and Java Caches

 Many people do not realize this, but viruses can come into your computer from Adobe Flash Player scripts and from Java scripts.
 These viruses are tricky little buggers.
-Normal and advanced virus scans will show them, but will be able to remove the whole virus.
-After the virus protection program deletes it, the rest of the virus, hidden in the temporary files, will regenerate itself and you will be stuck with the same virus again.
+Normal and advanced virus scans will show them, but will be unable to remove the whole virus.
+After the virus protection program deletes the virus, the rest of the virus, hidden in the temporary files, will regenerate itself and you will be stuck with the same virus again.
 This can be vicious cycle if you do not know how to clear out the temporary files left by these programs.
 So, I am going to show you how to Clean out the Adobe and Java cache, using Windows Vista.
 The process, I am told, is the same for Windows 7.

 to this view by clicking the classic mode button on the left hand side.
 Once you have opened the classic mode, click on the icon for Flash Player.